Black-necked grebe: Movement

 This grebe is one of the most inefficient fliers among birds.
 Generally, it avoids flying at all costs and reserves long-distance flight exclusively for migration.
-This is combined with the fact that this bird is flightless for two months of the year during its moult.
+This is combined with the fact that this bird is flightless for 35–40 days during its moult.
 However, when migrating, it travels as much as 6000 km to reach rich feeding areas that are exploited by few other species.
 In flight, the shape of this grebe is like a loon: straight neck, legs trailing, and wings beating often.

 When diving, this bird pulls its head back and then arches it forward into the water, with the body following and a slight springing.
 The legs start moving only after they are underwater.
 When swimming on the surface of the water, the body of this grebe is relatively high, although none of the underparts are seen.
 The neck is held straight up in a relaxed manner, with the bill being held forward and parallel to the water.
 Each of the feet perform strong alternating strokes.

 Disease

 Large-scale deaths (such as 150,000 birds on the Salton Sea in 1992) from erysipelas, avian cholera, avian botulism, and West Nile virus have been recorded in the past.
-In 2013 at the Great Salt Lake, for example, there was an outbreak of West Nile virus which is among the largest recorded avian die-offs in the US.
+In 2013, at the Great Salt Lake, for example, there was an outbreak of West Nile virus which caused one of the largest recorded avian die-offs in the US.
 The cause of the outbreak and modes of transmission are unknown, but there has been speculation about the latter.
-Since West Nile virus is able to survive in brine shrimp (and, for a temporary time, water at specific temperatures), it is likely that grebes could have become infected by eating diseased shrimp and/or swimming in the contaminated water.
-It is also theorized that West Nile virus could be transmitted among grebes through contact with the excrement of an infected bird, possibly around bodies of water, communal nest sites, areas of cohabitating birds, etc. Avian cholera, another disease that can cause massive die-offs in this species, is transmitted by currently-unknown biotoxins and/or pathogens, as well as problems with feather waterproofing putting birds at risk.
+Since West Nile virus is able to survive in brine shrimps (and, for a temporary time, water at specific temperatures), it is likely that grebes could have become infected by eating diseased shrimps and/or swimming in the contaminated water.
+It is also suggested that West Nile virus could be transmitted among grebes through contact with the excrement of an infected bird, possibly around bodies of water, communal nest sites, areas of cohabitating birds, etc. Avian cholera, another disease that can cause massive die-offs in this species, is transmitted by currently-unknown biotoxins and/or pathogens, as well as problems with feather waterproofing putting birds at risk.